hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ![template](/Images/azureFunctionSix.png)
 &nbsp;

-After adding every configurable setting with the right values, your Application Settings blade should be very similar to the image below
+After adding every configurable setting with the right value, your Application Settings blade should be very similar to the image below
 &nbsp;
 ![template](/Images/azureFunctionThree.png)
 &nbsp;